This article was updated on August 24th, 2022

 Causes of Abnormal Dog Ear Wax

 If your dog has some abnormal ear wax, your next step is to figure out why.
-With many causes behind abnormal ear wax in dogs, finding the exact cause will take looking at a dog’s other signs and possibly some veterinary diagnostics.
+Finding the exact cause will take looking at a dog’s other signs and possibly some veterinary diagnostics:

 - Excessive production/improper drainage: If you have a long- or hairy-eared dog, chances are their excessive ear wax is due to not draining properly.
 The ear canal is either just too long for the wax to flow out or it’s being blocked by hairs or skin folds.
 If this is the case, you may have to regularly clean the ears to prevent other complications.
 On the other side of this, your dog may produce so much ear wax that it won’t drain properly.
 Same thing goes, clean the ears regularly.